Legal Alignment for Safe and Ethical AI: Implementation

 \textbf{Documentation and disclosure.} Information deficits and asymmetries are a major obstacle to research in developing safe and ethical AI \citep{bommasani2023foundation, kolt2024responsible, casper2025ai, wan20252025}, including legal alignment.
 Granular details regarding model specs and the role (if any) of law in the design of widely used AI systems are not publicly available.
 Nor does there exist a structured framework for overseeing the resulting models or deployed systems.
 These information deficits hamper users' ability to assess which models are more aligned with relevant legal requirements and hinder researchers' ability to study technical levers that influence legal (mis)alignment.
 The following institutional mechanisms aim to address these concerns:

-\begin{itemize} \item \textit{Right to access model spec and system prompt used in production.} As the principal documents that define how developers want their AI systems to behave, including how systems engage with law, it is critical that the model specs and system prompts used in production (redacted to protect company IP, if necessary) can be accessed and scrutinized by external stakeholders studying legal alignment. \item \textit{Visibility into legal data and legal design decisions.} Given that legal data and legal design decisions---such as stipulation of the jurisdiction and body of law with which AI systems should comply---could significantly impact legal alignment, establishing greater visibility around these processes could support both the evaluation of legal alignment in current systems and the development of new technical interventions to improve legal alignment. \item \textit{Model identification and registration.} Like other entities that society expects to responsibly engage with law and legal institutions, such as corporations, the registration of AI models \citep{hadfield2023s, mckernon2024ai} and the identification of particular AI systems \citep{chan2024visibility,chan2024ids} could enable more rigorous ecosystem-level monitoring and study of AI systems' engagement with legal rules and principles. \end{itemize}
+\begin{itemize} \item \underline{\textit{Right to access model spec and system prompt used in production}}.
+As the principal documents that define how developers want their AI systems to behave, including how systems engage with law, it is critical that the model specs and system prompts used in production (redacted to protect company IP, if necessary) can be accessed and scrutinized by external stakeholders studying legal alignment. \item \underline{\textit{Visibility into legal data and legal design decisions}}.
+Given that legal data and legal design decisions---such as stipulation of the jurisdiction and body of law with which AI systems should comply---could significantly impact legal alignment, establishing greater visibility around these processes could support both the evaluation of legal alignment in current systems and the development of new technical interventions to improve legal alignment. \item \underline{\textit{Model identification and registration}}.
+Like other entities that society expects to responsibly engage with law and legal institutions, such as corporations, the registration of AI models \citep{hadfield2023s, mckernon2024ai} and the identification of particular AI systems \citep{chan2024visibility,chan2024ids,south2025identity} could enable more rigorous ecosystem-level monitoring and study of AI systems' engagement with legal rules and principles. \end{itemize}

 \textbf{Oversight and enforcement.} While improvements in transparency are necessary, more robust institutional frameworks may be needed to ensure that developers and deployers conduct adequate legal alignment testing and demonstrate a satisfactory level of legal alignment prior to and following deployment.
-The following mechanisms aim to institutionalize these practices:
+These frameworks are also critical to incentivizing the development of the technical abilities that are a prerequisite for robust legal alignment.
+The following mechanisms aim to institutionalize evaluations and other practices: